WynoraLabs

 Reading Comprehension — recreational/fiction passages

 Shape — A short story or fable.
-Questions on main idea, character, sequence, inference, theme.
+Questions on main idea, character, sequence, inference, theme, and how the character changes.

 Strategy — Pay attention to characters' feelings and actions.
 The author rarely says 'she was nervous' — they show you.
 Translate the showing into the feeling.